-Roles and Responsibilities Director of School Improvement - Inclusion To ensure Trust wide strategic leadership of attendance To develop and deliver an attendance strategy and strategically lead improvements in attendance across Minerva Learning Trust.
+Ensure the recruitment, induction and training for any new safeguarding and attendance staff is consistent is across the schools.
+Director of School To ensure Trust wide strategic leadership of attendance Improvement - To develop and deliver an attendance strategy and strategically lead Inclusion improvements in attendance across Minerva Learning Trust.
 Review and update the Minerva Learning Trust Attendance Policy Monitor the attendance data and related issues of the Trust and ensure swift and efficient action is taken by school and Trust staff to address any issues.
 Ensure sufficient allocation of resources to support good attendance.
 Ensure proficient staff training and development.
-CEO and Executive Director of Education To have Trust wide strategic oversight of attendance and strategic support and challenge To ensure that national school attendance regulations, guidelines and other legislation are fully and properly complied with Undertake an annual review of the Attendance Policy Monitor the attendance data and related issues of the Trust.
+CEO and Executive To have Trust wide strategic oversight of attendance and strategic support and Director of Education challenge To ensure that national school attendance regulations, guidelines and other legislation are fully and properly complied with Undertake an annual review of the Attendance Policy Monitor the attendance data and related issues of the Trust.
 Ensure sufficient allocation of resources to support good attendance Ensure the Headteacher provides the governing body a half termly attendance report which is broken down into vulnerable groups which is compared to National attendance figures.
-Governors and Trustees To provide strategic challenge and support to school leaders To ensure that national school attendance regulations, guidelines and other legislation is fully and properly complied with Monitor implementation of the Trust's Attendance Policy Monitor school attendance data and related issues through a standing item on the governing body agenda.
+Governors and To provide strategic challenge and support to school leaders Trustees To ensure that national school attendance regulations, guidelines and other legislation is fully and properly complied with Monitor implementation of the Trust's Attendance Policy Monitor school attendance data and related issues through a standing item on the governing body agenda.
 Ensure the Headteacher provides the governing body a half termly attendance report which is broken down into vulnerable groups which is compared to National attendance figures.
 Ensure systems for effective home-school liaison are in place.
+Ensure school stoff receive adaption training on ettendance.
+Ensure school staff receive adequate training on attendance

-5. Attendance Expectations
+6. Attendance Expectations